discom4rt/getElementsOnPath/README.md

 ## Future Considerations

+* Options for excluding elements, finding the first element of type, etc.
+* Support n number of points by using some sort of interpolant (barycentric langrangian?)
 * Look into improving performance
-* Bullet proof dimensions?
-* Support n number of points by using some sort of interpolation (barycentric langrangian?)